traefik/hub/readme.md

 helm uninstall neo
 ```

-If neo-agent was install in a specific namespace
+If neo-agent was installed in a specific namespace

 ```bash
 helm uninstall neo --namespace neo-namespace